-FamilyDoctor.org (about colon cancer, symptoms and screening)
+FamilyDoctor.org (about colon cancer, symptoms, and screening)

-Colon cancer is cancer of the large intestine (called the colon).
-Rectal cancer is cancer of the rectum (which is the part of the large intestine closest to the anus).
+Colon cancer is a cancer of the large intestine (called the colon).
+Rectal cancer is a cancer of the rectum (which is the part of the large intestine closest to the anus).
 These forms of cancer have many common features.
 They are often referred to together as colorectal cancer.

 National Digestive Diseases Clearinghouse

 The NIDDK Reference Collection, a database of health education materials, is a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), National Institutes of Health.
 NDDIC maintains the digestive diseases subfile of thousands of references to materials produced for patients and health care professionals, including fact sheets, brochures, and audiovisual materials.